Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/05_NLP/04_Sequence models.md

 It is used in NLP situations where multiple answers can be correct like translation.
 Speech-to-text shouldnot use bleu score, as we always expect a one-on-one correct answer.

 ## 7. Attention models
+Normal encoder decoder architecture's performance on NLP tasks starts to go down as the length of the input sentence increases.
+This c